patrick-kidger/tinyio/README.md

 ### Batteries-included

-We ship batteries-included with a collection of standard operations, all built on top of just the functionality you've already seen.
+We ship batteries-included with the usual collection of standard operations.

 <details><summary>Click to expand</summary>